Child Development Services - Frequently Asked Questions

 Am I required to attend the district preschool in my neighborhood or can I choose which one I would like to attend?

 CDS has several different preschool programs.
 Sometimes the appropriate preschool for your child will be at your neighborhood school.
 Depending on your family’s needs and availability, another site may offer the program that fits your needs.
+With the exception of Edison and Webster, Seaside Preschools are designed specifically so neighborhood students get an opportunity to attend preschool and then matriculate into that elementary school when they begin TK or K.

 Families who live within the boundaries of the school district may attend kindergarten in the district whether or not children have attended a district preschool.
 Families who live outside the boundaries of the school district may apply for a permit to attend SMMUSD schools.
 Attending a district preschool does not qualify for an automatic permit in TK or Kindergarten.
 You will need to go through the permit process.
 More information on permits is available at 310.450.8338 ext.
 70208.